compressionsavant/pg-rnn/README.md

 # pg-rnn
-Tiny LM trained on Paul Grahams Essays
+just a smol rnn trained on pg's essays :)